truenas/documentation/content/en/hub/scale/dev-notes.md

 ---

 #### Recent Updates
+> 8/6/2020 - Updated list of services / features that are functional in SCALE nightly images

 > 7/16/2020 - [Slack Instance](https://www.ixsystems.com/community/threads/collaborator-community-slack-instance.85717/) is available for community contributors

 > 7/15/2020 - VM support using KVM as the backend has arrived, including support for PCI passthrough and nested virtualization.